microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 In this task, you will implement Azure AD Conditional Access Policies.

-1. Within the Remote Desktop session to **DC1**, in the the Edge browser tab displaying the Azure portal, navigate to the **Contoso - Overview** blade of the Contoso Azure AD tenant.
+1. Within the Remote Desktop session to **DC1**, in the Edge browser tab displaying the Azure portal, navigate to the **Contoso - Overview** blade of the Contoso Azure AD tenant.

 2. On the **Contoso - Overview** blade, select **Properties** under **Manage** on the left.
 Select **Manage Security defaults**.
 On the **Enable security defaults** blade that appears on the right, select **No** under **Enable security defaults** then check the other box and enter some random characters.
 Then select **Save**.
 Return to the **Contoso - Overview** blade.